-Notes: SF = square feet LF = linear feet EA = each NA = not applicable AC = air-conditioning UW = universal waste PCB = polychlorinated biphenyls ACM = Asbestos-Containing Material , Greater than 1% of asbestos by Polarized Light Microscopy (PLM), as defined by USEPA ACCM (<1%) = Asbestos-Containing Construction Material, found to contain trace asbestos (>0.1%, <1.0%) are subject to regulation by CAL/OSHA as ACCMs.
-Lead-Based Paint = 1.00 milligrams p er square centimeter (mg/cm2) of lead or greater is present, as defined by 17 California Code of Regulations (CCR) 35001-361 00 0.10 to 0.99 mg/cm 2 of lead present (8 California Code of Regulations [CCR] 1532.1).
+Notes: SF = square feet LF = linear feet $\mathbf{E}\mathbf{A} = \mathbf{each}$ NA = not applicable AC = air-conditioning UW = universal waste PCB = polychlorinated biphenyls ACM = Asbestos-Containing Material , Greater than 1% of asbestos by Polarized Light Microscopy (PLM), as defined by USEPA ACCM (&lt;1%) = Asbestos-Containing Construction Material, found to contain trace asbestos (>0.1%, <1.0%) are subject to regulation by CAL/OSHA as ACCMs.
+Select samples have been further analyzed by 1,000 PLM Point Count for asbestos.
+Lead-Based Paint = 1.00 milligrams p er square centimeter (mg/cm2) of lead or greater is present, as defined by 17 California Code of Regulations (CCR) 35001-361 00 Lead-Containing Surface Coatings = 0.10 to 0.99 mg/cm of lead present (8 California Code of Regulations [CCR] 1532.1).
 Contractor is responsible for employee e exposure monitoring during abatement/demolition of LCSCs.
-Lead-Bearing Substances = 1.00 mg/c 1 Order of Magnitude ESTIMATE D Quantities and Locations.
-It is the sole responsibility of the contractor to verify quantities and locations of hazardo us materials in the path of construction through site visits and contractual bid set documents, including, but not limited to all specifications, drawings, and addenda.
-Any discrepancies between the contractual bid set documents and site visits must be submitted in writing to the Owner or the Owner's representative, PRIOR to bidding.
+Lead-Bearing Substances = 1.00 mg/c m of lead or greater is present Order of Magnitude ESTIMATED Quantities and Locations.
+It is the responsibility of the contractor to verify quantities and locations of hazardous material s in the path of construction through site visits and contractual bid set documents, including, but not limited to all spec cifications, drawings, and addenda.
+Any discrepancies between the contractual bid set documents and site visits must be sub mitted in writing to the Owner or the Owner's representative, PRIOR to bidding.